plottico/jekyll-now/_posts/2016-5-17-Random-python-feed-example.md

 <object data="https://plotti.co/random_sample/300x80.svg" type="image/svg+xml"></object>

-Here is the full python script that plottico uses internally to feed the sample data:
+Here is the full python script that plottico uses internally to feed the sample data.
+You can just copy-and-paste it and run - it is already configured.
+You will see your result in the plot below.

 ```python
 #!/usr/bin/python